rev. 228

 We assume that you're a software developer and you know the basics.

-OKAPI is a set of simple (REST) web services.
-Basicly, you make a proper HTTP request, and you receive a JSON-formatted data, that you may parse and use within your own application.
+OKAPI is a set of simple web services.
+Basicly, you make a proper HTTP request, and you receive a JSON-formatted response, that you may parse and use within your application.

 Example.
 Click the following link to run a method that prints out the list of all available methods:

-You've made your first OKAPI request!
-This method was a simple one.
+You've just made your first OKAPI request!
+This method was a simple one though.
 It didn't require any arguments and it didn't require you to use a Consumer Key.
 Other methods are more complex and require you to use your own API key.

 Authentication Levels